Open-MBEE/flexo-mms-layer1-service/docs/index.rst

 This service provides the main api for MMS 5.
 It will need a SPARQL 1.1 compliant quadstore as a backend.

-Other supporting MMS 5 services such as the Auth and Store service can be used to provide authentication and large model loads.
+Other supporting MMS 5 services such as the Auth and Load service can be used to provide authentication and large model loads.
 Please see their respective documentation on matching configurations.

 Quadstore Configs
 --------------------------